Remjo84/enumscript/README.md

 - Yasuo
 - NmapAutomator

-These tools can be installed via the script, only works on Kali.
+These tools can be installed via the script (option 7), only works on Kali.

 ## Installation Steps